mbakunas/Azure-HubSpoke/README.md

 * High security does not deploy the NSG rule that allows intra-subnet traffic
 * Both Medium and High security deploy the following NSG rules:
   * The DCs subnet allows inbound ports and protocols as specified [in the Microsoft documentation](https://docs.microsoft.com/en-us/troubleshoot/windows-server/networking/service-overview-and-network-port-requirements#active-directory-local-security-authority)
-  * If the AzureBastion is deployed in any VNet an NSG rule is deployed allowing RDP from the Azure Bastion subnet
+  * If the AzureBastion is deployed in any VNet an NSG rule is deployed allowing RDP from the Azure Bastion subnet to the rest of the VNet's subnets

 ### Role-Based Access Control (RBAC)

+RBAC is set as follows:
+* A specified AAD group has VM contributor to the spoke VNet(s).
+The intention is that the application development teams and anyone else needing to deploy VMs to the spoke VNet are members of this group
+* A specified AAD group has VM contributor to the hub subnets.
+The intention is that the server team or anyone needing to deploy infrastructure to the hub are members of this group
+* An optional specified AAD group that has VM contributor to the DCs subnet.
+If specified this group, instead of the above group, will have VM conributor to the DCs subnet.
+The intention is that the identity team (or whichever team is responsible for the DCs) are members of this group

 ### Resource Locks

+The last step in the deployment is to place a DoNotDelete lock on all the resource groups to which this solution deploys resources.

 ### Forced Naming Convention